DomainDrivenArchitecture/lineagos-fairphone/Guides/LineageOsInstallation.md

 ## 6. Start LineageOS
 1. Return to main menu
-1. Choose apply update, then your phone should start with the new LineageOS.
+1. Choose Reboot system, then your phone should start with the new LineageOS.
 1. Walk through the initial LineageOS setup.

 ## 7. Download the F-Droid App-Store